NicoMancuso/NicoMancuso/README.md

 - 👋 Hi, I’m @NicoMancuso
 - 👀 I’m interested in front end and architecture (the one about buildings)
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Scrum Master.
-- 💞️ I’m looking to collaborate on anything.
+- 💞️ I’m looking to collaborate on anything related to GIS and urbanism.
 - 📫 How to reach me send me a mail @ arquitecto.mancuso@gmail.com

 <!---